Bus lane enforcement

 - Knutsford Road (Leading to Bridge Foot) - Buses/Taxi/Private Hire/Cyclists only

-- Lower Bridge Street (Access to Bridge Foot) – Buses/Taxi/Private Hire/Cyclists Only.
-Enforcement to begin August 2017
+- Lower Bridge Street (Access to Bridge Foot) – Buses/Taxi/Private Hire/Cyclists only.

 How does it work?